Yanis Varoufakis's new book argues capitalism has 'mutated' into 'technofeudalism'

 Technofeudalism is the term Varoufakis, a leading economist, uses to describe the system he believes has replaced global capitalism.
 "Over the last few years I have been shocked to realise that, without us noticing, it is not socialism that replaced capitalism, it is something else.
 Something more predatory than capitalism has replaced capitalism," he says.

-Similar to a virus mutating into a new virus, he argues "capital has mutated into cloud capital", as typified by firms like Amazon, Facebook, Alibaba and Tencent.
-This emergence of "cloud capital" has demolished the two pillars of capitalism – profit and markets – and replaced them with a new system where companies like Amazon charge manufacturers a percentage of what they produce, which he terms "cloud rent".
+Similar to a virus mutating into a new virus, he argues "capital has mutated into cloud capital", as typified by companies such as Amazon, Facebook, Alibaba and Tencent.
+This emergence of "cloud capital" has demolished the two pillars of capitalism – profit and markets – and replaced them with a new system where companies such as Amazon charge manufacturers a percentage of what they produce, which he terms "cloud rent".

 The 2008 financial crisis "massively" accelerated the advent of technofeudalism.
 Varoufakis says the crisis became "stabilised" by printing money, but never really went away, terming it "socialism for the bankers, and austerity for everybody else".
 The central bank’s continued intervention in the markets since 2008 has been popular among the very rich: "It was like having an ATM in their living room, keeps churning money out, without them being charged, that is what it was.
 At the very same time, in order to prevent inflation, they practised austerity on the majority of the people."